2020 HSA Contribution Limits

 Read on to find out how an HSA works and the criteria you have to fulfill to be able to have one.

 How HSAs Work

-An HSA is only available with high deductible health plans.
+An HSA is only available with high deductible health plans (HDHP).

 You don’t pay any taxes on the money you put into an HSA.
 You also won’t pay taxes when you take money out of your HSA to pay for eligible health-related expenses.
 This includes health care expenses your health plan doesn’t cover.
 You can find examples of what you can and can’t spend your HSA on in IRS publication 502.

 You can also use your HSA to help you pay for your annual deductible.
-We talk a bit more on how that works here.
+We talk a bit more about how that works here.

 If you go through your employer and choose a high deductible health insurance plan, you are likely eligible for an HSA.
 Here you and your employer contribute to the savings account, before payroll tax kicks in, until you hit the annual contribution limit.